symfony-cmf/Routing/README.md

 You can use the _locale default value in a route to create one route per locale that all reference the same multilingual content.
-The DoctrineRouter respects the _locale when generating routes from content.
+The DynamicRouter respects the _locale when generating routes from content.
 When resolving the route, the _locale gets into the request and is picked up by the symfony locale system.